 How Do I Apply for Financial Aid?

 The first step is to file the Free Application for Federal Student Aid, known as the FAFSA.
-This is the application for federal student aid.
 This application is used by many state agencies and colleges and universities to determine college aid.

 The FAFSA is available for free through the Department of Education’s website.
 Families can begin filling out the form as early as Oct.
 1 for the following academic year.
 The deadline for the FAFSA is June 30.
 But that deadline is only for federal financial aid.
 Many schools that use the FAFSA to determine aid set earlier deadlines.

 “Only about 250 colleges require the CSS Profile.
-Generally, it’s more elite colleges that require the CSS Profile,” says Joseph Orsolini, a certified financial planner with College Aid Planners Inc. “Bear in mind, the CSS Profile will dig much deeper into your family’s finances than the FAFSA.”
+Generally, it’s more elite colleges that require the CSS Profile,” says Joseph Orsolini, president of College Aid Planners Inc. “Bear in mind, the CSS Profile will dig much deeper into your family’s finances than the FAFSA.”

 The CSS Profile, for instance, takes into account assets that are excluded on the FAFSA.
-It counts the value of a family’s home, small business or a grandparent-funded 529, to name a few a differences.
+It counts the value of a family’s home, small business or a grandparent-funded 529 plan, to name a few differences.